Red & Yellow – Student of the month

 R&Y courses are like Pringle chips – you can’t take just one!
 I have a customised learning path that sees me studying User Experience & Design, then S.E.O. then Online Advertising, then Digital Analytics.
 So I think a better question would probably be, which course am I not taking next?!

-If you could invite anyone in the world to join you for dinner, who would it be, and why?
+If you could invite anyone in the world for dinner, who would it be, and why?

 At the time of writing, the iPhone 6 had just been released.
 And it becomes clear to me that we’re living in the age of the Designer.
 Whether it’s products or graphics, a design focus is now at the core of marketing and technology.
 Combine that with my brand evangelism for Apple, and I’d have to invite Jony Ive, Apple’s iconic product designer.
 I’d like to know what inspired his work and what the next big design trend is, all the while listening to his cool and mellow English accent.